GMCtree/paint/readme.txt

-Hello I am Maclaren and this is my Paint repo.
+Hello I am Maclaren and this is my Paint repo, please take a look at it!